Content

 Hair transplants involve taking healthy hair follicles from one part of your body and moving them to another.

 Studies on this hair loss treatment are mixed.
 But there’s some evidence that laser therapy or red light therapy may help improve hair density.
+It might do this by stimulating hair follicles.

 See our guide to low-level light therapy for hair loss to learn more.